Skip to main content

 New API endpoints for project management

-Seven new API endpoints are now available to help you manage your projects directly through the API:For organization-scoped API keys:For project scoped API keys:Check out the Phare API documentation for all available endpoints.
+Five new API endpoints are now available to help you manage your projects directly through the API:For organization-scoped API keys:Check out the Phare API documentation for all available endpoints.

 Organization scoped API key